 Our goal is to increase coordination across the programs to improve efficiency in service delivery and increase the effectiveness of the provided services.
 We believe a common intake process is pivotal to enhanced customer services.
 At the present time, the electronic data systems used by the various partners do not "talk" to each other.
 However, we have resolved this with the use of a common intake/referral form to share pertinent data.
-TANF customers have full access to the AJC resources and are encouraged to use the services of the AJC.
+TANF/TCA customers have full access to the AJC resources and are encouraged to use the services of the AJC.
 We have processes in place to work with the ABAWD customers and are exploring methods to extrapolate what is working in order to improve outcomes for all customers.
-TANF customers participate in orientation with the AJC.
+TANF/TCA customers participate in orientation with the AJC.
 The monitoring of attendance and participation is a joint responsibility between the AJC and the referring partner while communicating with case managers, as needed.
 We will continue meetings amongst partner representatives to keep the communication open for enhanced service delivery.

-Additionally, DSS staff may provide services at the AJCs.
+Additionally, LDSS staff may provide services at the AJC.
 Services provided will include assisting with applications for benefits, determining eligibility for DSS services or programs, and assisting current DSS customers with questions regarding their benefits.
 We will adjust frequency based on customer needs.
-This creates efficiency for the customers so they are not required to visit multiple locations for services.
+This creates efficiency for the customers, so they are not required to visit multiple locations for services.
+This creates efficiency for customers, so they are not required to visit multiple locations for services.